 - Risk of incorrect measuring results.
 After system care or maintenance has been performed, operation must only be resumed after the correct system operating conditions have been verified. - Always use recommended consumables within expiration date and original spare parts for maintenance and repair to assure good system performance and reliability. - Injury could result if skin comes in contact with system liquid on the instrument. - Always wear protective clothing according to GLP. - Heavy load!
 Do not lift the instrument. - Do not operate the system without deck trays and deck segments. - Deck trays capture liquid spills that may occur in the manual deck loading area.
 The system should be operated with as many deck trays as possible installed below the deck to collect all liquid spills.
 Do not operate the system without deck trays. - If carry-over is not tolerated, the use of disposable tips with filters is strongly recommended. - Possible Crash.
 Do not place devices without Tecan model data on the deck. - Extension 300 is designed for a maximum load of 40 kg (88 lbs.), and only for use with options that are lighter than 40 kg (88 lbs.). - The Fluent is supplied with a biohazard safety sign which should be applied by the user in the event of use of biohazardous substances.
 Apply the label on the front door in a position visible to the user and convenient for the application.
-Refer to section Product Safety Signs. - Options used on the worktable of the Fluent can generate strong magnetic fields, which may interfere with the function of medical devices implanted into or worn by an operator, such as pacemakers or insulin pumps.
-The Fluent is supplied with a safety sign of strong magnetic fields which should be applied by the user to the front door in a position visible to the user and suitable for the application in the event of use of options generating strong magnetic fields. - The ethernet cable of the DeckCheck cameras will be installed by an FSE and must be installed on the Fluent PC at all times (EMC).
-The Ethernet interface is not allowed to be connected to a network. - For California residents only: This product can expose you to chemicals such as lead which is known to the State of California to cause cancer and birth defects or other reproductive harm.
-For more information go to www.P65Warnings.ca.gov/product.
+Refer to section "Product Safety Signs" [▶ 31]. - Options used on the worktable of the Fluent can generate strong magnetic fields, which may interfere with the function of medical devices implanted into or worn by an operator, such as pacemakers or insulin pumps.
+The Fluent is supplied with a safety sign of strong magnetic fields which should be applied by the user to the front door in a position visible to the user and suitable for the application in the event of use of options generating strong magnetic fields. - The ethernet cable of the DeckCheck cameras will be installed by an FSE and must be installed on a PC running FluentControl at all times (EMC).
+The Ethernet interface is not allowed to be connected to a network.